robtweed/qewd-jsdb/IRIS.md

          sudo docker exec --user="root" -it qewd-iris bash

-Once you're in the container's *bash* shell, start the Node.js REPL:
+Once you're in the container's *bash* shell, swicth to the */ISC/qewd-jsdb* directory:

+        cd /ISC/qewd-jsdb

+Then start the Node.js REPL:

         node